Home of “Canada’s Fastest 1/4 Mile High Banked Paved Oval”

 Ken and Joan McLellan bought the facility in 2001 and ran it until 2012.
 During their time as owners they repaved portions of the track and move the wall down the backstretch making a tri-oval, adding two more lanes and bigger track size for side by side racing.
 In 2012, the track saw the Nuhn family operate it until 2014.

 The track has seen many updates and changes since it first began back in 1970.
-One recent change was its name during the spring of 2014 after being purchased by the current owners, Gord and Cheryl Bennett.
-Full Throttle Motor Speedway @ Varney still sits in the same location it started, though the rest of the property has nearly tripled to a large 98 acres.
+One recent change was its name during the spring of 2014 after being purchased by the current ownership.
+Varney International Speedway still sits in the same location it started, though the rest of the property has nearly tripled to a large 98 acres.
 One aspect of the track that hasn’t changed is the history it has, and the history it writes.

-2019 will be the 6th year of operation for Gord and Cheryl and the 50th Season of continuous competition, they promise to keep the tradition intact while continuous improvements for fans and competitors are being done on an ongoing basis with the vision of being #1 in fan satisfaction, cost effectiveness, family fun and safety in mind.
-Hold on tight as we have our 50th year in operation, hopefully your visit to Full Throttle Motor Speedway @ Varney will be enjoyable and addictive with many return visits to the historic high banks,
+Both speedway are now Co Sanctioned for better fan and competitors opportunities at the two speedways.
+We promise to keep the tradition intact while continuous improvements for fans and competitors are being done on an ongoing basis with the vision of being #1 in fan satisfaction, cost effectiveness, family fun and safety in mind.
+Hold on tight as we have our 51st year in operation, hopefully your visit to Varney International Speedway and Grand Bend International Speedway will be enjoyable and addictive with many return visits to the historic 1/4 mile asphalt tracks,

 - Track construction began in 1969 and was officially opened in May 1970